TG9541/stm8ef-modbus/README.md

 [![Forth2020 Zoom Meeting 2022 # 24](https://user-images.githubusercontent.com/5466977/175802574-2b507519-3559-4804-ba67-3abe5bd70a3e.png)](https://www.youtube.com/watch?v=noVSeWeVmmw)

 Code used in the demo, and further instructions, are in [this GitHub Gist](https://gist.github.com/TG9541/9a1137693abecdc8fcb4cc63b7dd0edb).

+## Binary Release

+This project provides a [binary release](https://github.com/TG9541/stm8ef-modbus/releases).
+This means that a cheap [ST-Link dongle](https://www.aliexpress.com/wholesale?SearchText=stlink) for programming the STM8 chip is all you need to use it.
+The [volatile release](https://github.com/TG9541/stm8ef-modbus/releases/tag/volatile) contains the latest (unstable) development binary.

 ## Supported Boards